anoma/namada/documentation/specs/src/economics/proof-of-stake/bonding-mechanism.md

 - [Validators' consensus key, state and total bonded tokens](#validator).
 Identified by the validator's address.
 - [Bonds](#bonds) are created by self-bonding and delegations.
 They are identified by the pair of source address and the validator's address.

 Changes to the epoched data do not take effect immediately.
-Instead, changes in epoch `n` are queued to take effect in the epoch `n + pipeline_length` for most cases and `n + pipeline_length + unbonding_length` for [unbonding](#unbond) actions.
+Instead, changes in epoch `n` are queued to take effect in the epoch `n + pipeline_length` for most cases and `n + pipeline_length + unbonding_length + cubic_slash_window_width` for [unbonding](#unbond) actions.
 Should the same validator's data or same bonds (i.e. with the same identity) be updated more than once in the same epoch, the later update overrides the previously queued-up update.
-For bonds, the token amounts are added up.
+For bonds and unbonds, the token amounts are added up.
 Once the epoch `n` has ended, the queued-up updates for epoch `n + pipeline_length` are final and the values become immutable.

 Additionally, any account may submit evidence for [a slashable misbehaviour](#slashing).